Hizzy92/Trivium-tribute-site/README.md

  The site is built using front-end technologies such as HTML, CSS, and JavaScript to create a visually appealing and interactive user interface.
 NodeJS is utilized for back-end functionalities, including server-side scripting and API integrations.

- Moreover, the site includes a payment system powered by Stripe, allowing fans to purchase merchandise and concert tickets directly from the site.
+ Moreover, the site includes a test payment system powered by Stripe, allowing  purchase merchandise  directly from the site.
 This feature is implemented using Stripe's payment API, ensuring secure and seamless payment transactions.
->>>>>>> Stashed changes